Coronavirus model projects 134,000 deaths in US, nearly double its last estimate

 -- Stay-at-home orders also expire Monday in Kansas and West Virginia.

-Even in reopening states, officials continue to recommend people stay at least 6 feet away from others, wear a cloth face mask outside the home, wash their hands frequently and avoid touching their face.
+Even in reopening states, officials continue to recommend people stay at least 6 feet away from others, wear a face covering outside the home, wash their hands frequently and avoid touching their face.

 New York cases declining, but others going up